tomwhartung/always_learning_python/20-som_quiz_form/README.md

 * content/views.py
 * content/templates/content/quiz.html

-We may need to merge these files into the seeourminds.com site code:
+We **may** need to merge this file into the seeourminds.com site code:

-* TBD (hopefully none!)
+* content/urls.py

+**See the goals and note that we do NOT want to process the quiz on the server at this time.**

 ## Work flow